vinayvis821/TipCalculator/README.md

 ## Some more details
 Additional functionalities may be coming soon.
 If you have any ideas, please reach out.
 This app is currently being prototyped in
-Java, and will then move to swift and be finished before the end of 2020.
+Java, and will then move to swift and be finished before the end of January 2021.

 ## Thank you for reading
 If you like what you see, and would like to track this project's development, please consider hitting the watch button or give it a star.
 Updates